The Nitty Gritty of EV Charging Claims via a Novated Lease

 If you're charging mostly at home and don't have a dedicated fast charger or separate meter, this is a simple and easy way to access your EV charging benefit.

-To work out your claim amount, multiply the dollar amount (0.042) by the number of kilometres driven over the Fringe Benefits Tax (FBT) year, which runs from 1 April to 31 March.
+To work out your claim amount, multiply the dollar amount (0.042) by the number of kilometres driven over the FBT year, which runs from 1 April to 31 March.

 For example, driving 15,000 kilometres within one FBT year would equate to a claim of $630 (15,000 x 0.042).